Imre Varadi: Playing career

-He left Maine Road to sign for Sheffield Wednesday for a second time in the summer of 1988, and spent two seasons there, before they were relegated to the Second Division and he was sold to Leeds United in February 1990.
-He spent three seasons at Elland Road, but rarely played after his 1989–90 first season there, and did not make enough appearances in 1991–92 to earn a league title medal.
-He had loan spells at Luton Town and Oxford United before dropping down two divisions to sign for Rotherham United in the summer of 1993.
+He left Maine Road to sign for Sheffield Wednesday for a second time in the summer of 1988, and spent two seasons there, but after 18 months he was sold to their Yorkshire rivals Leeds United in February 1990.
+He spent three years at Elland Road, helping them win promotion to the First Division on his arrival, but rarely played for Leeds in the First Division due to the arrival of new players in the midfield and forward positions.
+He did not make enough appearances in 1991–92 to earn a league title medal.
+He had loan spells at Luton Town and Oxford United before finally exiting Elland Road and dropping down two divisions to sign for Rotherham United in the summer of 1993.

 He spent two seasons at Millmoor, scoring 25 Division Two goals, before brief spells at Mansfield Town and Scunthorpe United.
 He called time on his professional career in 1995 when he became player-manager of non-league Matlock Town, before joining Guiseley.

 In the spring of 1997, Varadi signed with the South Jersey Barons of the USISL D-3 Pro League in the United States.
 He only played in two league games before returning home to England with his manager Matt Driver citing "personal reasons."
 He scored his lone goal of his brief stint with the Barons against the New Hampshire Phantoms on 3 May 1997 in the club's first-ever home game at Carey Stadium in Ocean City, New Jersey.

 He broke his retirement for one game for Stalybridge Celtic in 1998.